mediaexplorer74/AndroidBridge/README.md

 - Android 7.1.1 r13 is used
 - Newest Visual Studio 2022 Preview used to RnD/remake some things...

-# HowTo Make Your Own Experiments
+# How To Make Your Own Experiments
 1. Clone this repo
-2. Install Angle templates(run Angle\templates\install.bat) and build Angle solution (Angle\winrt\10\gyp\All.sln) separately
+2. Install Angle templates (run Angle\templates\install.bat) and build Angle solution (Angle\winrt\10\gyp\All.sln) separately
-3. Open Bridge.sln
+3. Open AndroidBridge.sln
-4. Choose target ARM device
+4. Choose target Win32 or ARM
-5. Build
+5. Build and explore...
+6. DIY...

 -- me 2022